lncd/bebop/README.txt

 == Changelog ==

+v1.1.1 - 29.09.2012 - Minor Release

+This is a minor update which fixes some bugs found in the previous version.

+Feature Updates:
+N/A

+Bug Fixes:
+1. Fixed a bug which was overriding the custom bebop activity feed query when first loaded, which caused all content to be displayed, not just Bebop generated content.
+2.

+Other:
+N/A

 v1.1 - 24.09.2012 - Major Release

 This version changes some fundemental aspects of the plugin source code.
 See features for details.